karllhughes/fingerprintjs-bot-detection/README.md

-# Getting Started with Create React App
+# Using FingerprintJS for Bot Detection

+This project demonstrates using [FingerprintJS](https://fingerprintjs.com/) to detect possible bot access attempts.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was created with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts